 School Year 1978-1979

-Grade Five was more than just another step forward in school, it was the year I began to feel the uneasy pull of growing up.
-I was still playful, curious, and easily distracted by games and adventures, but life had started placing heavier expectations on my shoulders.
-There were errands to run and responsibilities to carry.
-There were the awkward first stirrings of attraction toward girls, the sting of being compared to others by a teacher, and even a fistfight that ended with a bloody nose.
+Grade Five was the year I first felt the uneasy pull of growing up.
+I was still playful and easily distracted by adventures, yet life had begun placing heavier expectations on me.
+There were responsibilities to carry, awkward feelings toward girls, the sting of being compared to others, and even a fistfight that ended with a bloody nose.

-I stumbled often that year.
-I made mistakes, left with guilt, and slowly realized that growing up was far messier and less graceful than I had imagined.
-Yet hidden within those awkward moments were small victories that quietly stayed with me: a high exam score, a teacher’s approving smile, a brief nod of respect from an adult.
+I stumbled often and made mistakes, slowly realizing that growing up was far messier than I had imagined.
+Yet amid the confusion were small victories, a high exam score, a teacher’s approving smile, a quiet nod of respect from an adult.
+To others, these moments may have seemed ordinary, but to a boy still searching for his place in the world, they felt deeply meaningful.

 That school year brought with it a quiet but meaningful triumph, one I had hoped for deeply, though never fully expected.
 I was promoted to Section One.
 For the first time, I would attend morning classes alongside the top students.
 Each day, I walked to school with my brother Junjun carrying a quiet sense of pride that made me feel a little taller with every step.
 At last, I was entering the main building not as a curious child looking in from the outside, but as someone who finally belonged there.